top of page

 윅스업롣용.jpg

-Sedimentary layers are composed of different 'strata' with varying geological ages, each containing diverse historical site and fossils(refer to the image2).
+Sedimentary layers are composed of different 'strata' with varying geological ages, each containing diverse historical site and fossils(refer to the image 2).
 The concept of 'historical site' typically involves circular arrangements, even marked with circular signs during excavation (refer to image 4).
 Hence, the circular arrangement characteristic of historical site was adopted as a significant sculptural inspiration.

 The concept of 'symmetry' stands out in the context of 'fossils'.
 Whether in large forms like dinosaur fossils or enclosed within rocks like smaller fish or shell fossils, the use of a similar method to decalcomania—splitting fossils with precision—reveals a symmetrical composition through positive and negative spaces.